Mithun Manhas: Coaching career

 In February 2017, Manhas was appointed assistant coach of Indian Premier League side Kings XI Punjab.

 In October 2017, Manhas was announced as the batting consultant of the Bangladesh Under-19 team.
 He was their batting consultant till 2019.

 Manhas was hired by the Royal Challengers Bangalore as their assistant coach for the 2019 IPL.

 In 2022, Manhas was appointed assistant coach of Indian Premier League side Gujarat Titans.

 President of BCCI

 In September 2025, Manhas elected unopposed as Board of Control for Cricket in India (BCCI) president at the 94th annual general meeting of the board held on 28 September 2025.

+Controversies

+The major controversies surrounding Manhas include Legal Summons in Defamation Complaint in 2025, fallout with player Parvez Rasool and the viral Virendra Sehwag Divorce Rumours.

+In October 2025, a Jammu Court issued summons to Manhas and others in criminal defamation complaint filed by former Jammu and Kashmir Police officer Sudershan Mehta, who alleged that Manhas and others had published defamatory statements about him to damage his reputation.

+During his tenure as Jammu & Kashmir Cricket Association (JKCA) Chairman in 2021, Manhas had issued notice to Indian cricketer Parvez Rasool, asking him to return a cricket roller allegedly taken by him.
+Rasool strongly denied this, saying that he was being victimised.

+In early 2026, social media platforms and unverified online reports suddenly erupted with rumors of divorce between Virendra Sahwag and his wife Aarti Ahlawat, linking Manhas with the alleged impending divorce.
+Later the entire matter subsided by its own.